jesrockr/stm32_f9p_gnss_logger/README.md

 - Confirm logged `.UBX` files open correctly in u-center before relying on field data.
 - Long-duration testing is strongly recommended before survey use.

-## Repository Status

-This is an early public-draft project.
-The firmware has been tested enough to log UBX files that play back in u-center, but the docs and reproducibility steps still need cleanup before a polished release.